k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: some 'gnomes hate eggs' tweaks
 - Adjust Wizard of Yendor resurrecting back to normal odds
 - Regular eggs have a small chance to cancel gnomes
+- Mind flayer larva victims, if peaceful, will become hostile when turned into a mind flayer